mitsukakiyohara/ATCS-2021/README.md

 A data visualization project using Kaggle's US Election 2020 dataset.
 Link to dataset: https://www.kaggle.com/manchunhui/us-election-2020-tweets

-### 2. Binary Tree
+### 2. MazeBot
-Binary tree and tree traversals
+An AI that uses finite state machines to solve a maze